hjc04/hjc4.github.io/README.md

 # hjc4.github.io
-A personal website for my IT class and personal projects.
+A personal place for my IT class and personal projects.